decentral1se/tasty-discover/README.md

 would be a perfectly acceptable test file name.

-`tasty-discover` exports the `tasty-quickcheck` and `tasty-hunit` modules, so we can simple write the following in `test/FooTest.hs`:
+`tasty-discover` exports the `tasty-quickcheck` and `tasty-hunit` modules, so we can simply write the following in `test/FooTest.hs`:

 ```
 module FooTest where